nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 These are tests that do not involve the GUI.
 They include:
    * _Unit tests_ that target the lowest level methods/classes <br>
       e.g. `seedu.tache.commons.UrlUtilTest`
-   * _Integration tests_ that check the integration of multiple code units e.g. `seedu.tache.storage.StorageManagerTest` <br>
+   * _Integration tests_ that check the integration of multiple code units (those code units are assumed to be working) <br>
-      > Those code units are assumed to be working.
+      e.g. `seedu.tache.storage.StorageManagerTest`
    * _Hybrids of unit and integration tests_ that check multiple code units as well as how they are connected together <br>
       e.g. `seedu.tache.logic.LogicManagerTest`

-### Testing Mode: Headless GUI Testing
+### 5.3.
+Testing Mode: Headless GUI Testing

 Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the _headless_ mode. <br>
- In the headless mode, _GUI tests do not show up on the screen_. <br>
+ In the headless mode, GUI tests do not show up on the screen. <br>
- > That means that you can do other things on the computer while the tests are running.
+ > That means that you can do other things on the computer while the tests are running. <br>
  You can refer to [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in the headless mode.

 ### 5.1.
 Troubleshooting Tests